Jinwen-XU/minimalist/README.md

 # The minimalist class series

+> Currently it needs to be heavily modified in order to get imported
+> into TeX Live.
+This will be done in the next few days.

 This is a series of classes to typeset articles or books, with a simple and clear design.
 It contains:
 - einfart.cls